priyanshi2003/Java-Codes/README.md

 # Java-Codes
-All the basic java codes that I practised!
+All the basic java codes that I practised from various platforms!